Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Introduction

 \textbf{Third, the lack of outcome-oriented feedback limits further optimization.} While recent work has explored reinforcement learning (RL) to improve executable code quality~\cite{lightman2023letsverify,le2022coderl}, applying RL to chart-to-code generation exposes a critical reward gap.
 Binary execution feedback is overly sparse, as many structurally incorrect charts compile successfully, whereas pixel-level comparisons are unreliable due to noise from stylistic and non-structural variations.
 Without a verifiable and fine-grained metric that reflects structural correctness, it is infeasible to guide models toward consistent and constraint-respecting plotting logic.

-To overcome these limitations, we propose \textbf{Chart Specification}, a canonical intermediate representation that explicitly encodes the structural logic of a chart.
-Rather than directly predicting plotting code, Chart Specification abstracts essential visual factors, such as layout composition, coordinate systems, data bindings, and functional relationships, while remaining invariant to superficial syntactic differences in code.
+To overcome these limitations, we propose \textbf{Chart Specification}, a canonical structural representation that explicitly encodes the structural logic of a chart.
+Rather than treating plotting code as plain text for token-level imitation, Chart Specification abstracts essential visual factors, such as layout composition, coordinate systems, data bindings, and functional relationships, while remaining invariant to superficial syntactic differences in code.
 Crucially, this representation is aligned with both the visual domain and the execution semantics of plotting libraries, enabling supervision signals to be transmitted more effectively across modalities.

-Building on Chart Specification, we design two complementary components that operationalize this representation during training.
+Building on the Chart Specification, we design two complementary components that operationalize this representation during training.
 First, we construct \textbf{ChartStruct}, a structurally balanced dataset that addresses the long-tail distribution hidden within coarse chart categories.
 By organizing samples according to fine-grained specifications, ChartStruct ensures coverage of diverse generative patterns, such as line charts defined by explicit functional mappings versus those derived from discrete interpolated data.
 Second, we introduce the \textbf{Spec-Align Reward}, a structure-aware metric that directly measures the agreement between generated and reference specifications.
-This reward provides dense, verifiable feedback suitable for reinforcement learning, effectively closing the reward gap in chart-to-code optimization.
+This reward provides dense and verifiable feedback suitable for reinforcement learning, effectively closing the reward gap in chart-to-code optimization.
+We adopt an explicit reason-then-code generation paradigm to encourage the VLM to first produce a reasoning trace and then synthesize plotting code. we compute rewards by converting the generated code into Chart Specification and comparing it against the reference specification.

 We evaluate our approach on three public chart-to-code benchmarks.
 Despite using substantially fewer training samples, our method consistently outperforms prior approaches on complex benchmarks with only 3K samples, and further establishes new state-of-the-art results when scaled to 4K.
 These results demonstrate that Chart Specification enables models to learn the generative logic of charts with significantly improved data efficiency, reducing reliance on massive-scale supervision.
 Moreover, our experiments show that spec-aligned reinforcement learning substantially enhances structural fidelity and logical coherence, successfully resolving complex data dependencies that standard supervised baselines fail to capture.